-1 CCHS Credit/4 College Credits WU Tuition Fee Applies
+1 CCHS CREDIT/4 COLLEGE CREDITS WLU Tuition Fee Applies

-PREREQUISITE: A/B in Honors Chemistry and A/B in Honors Geometry with teacher recommendation.
-College Chemistry I is a dual-credit chemistry course in which students have the opportunity to earn both high school and college credit for successful completion of the course.
+PREREQUISITE: A/B in College Chemistry I and A/B in Honors Algebra II with teacher recommendation.
+College Chemistry II is a dual-credit chemistry course in which students have the opportunity to earn both high school and college credit for successful completion of the course.
 The course curriculum is aligned with Wheeling University's general chemistry lecture and laboratory courses and will be taught according to the standards, objectives, and expectations of a college-level chemistry course.
-As a result of CCHS's dual credit partnership with Wheeling University, students may earn college credit for successful completion of the course.
-This course is designed and organized so that the students can acquire a thorough understanding of the important principles of atomic structure, electronic configuration, chemical formulas, and nomenclature.
-Further emphasis is placed on mass balance problems in solutions and also in the gas phase.
-Specific topics covered include classification and phases of matter, unit conversions, dimensional analysis, chemical bonding and nomenclature, stoichiometry, atomic structure as it relates to electron configurations, periodic trends, molecular geometry, bond polarity, thermochemistry, and nuclear chemistry.
+This course is designed and organized so that the students can acquire a thorough understanding of the important principles of intermolecular forces, colligative properties, kinetics, equilibrium, thermodynamics and electrochemistry.
 In the laboratory component of the course, students will be tasked with drawing, explaining, and interpreting representations, using mathematics and logical routines appropriately, asking and refining scientific questions, designing and implementing data collection strategies, analyzing and evaluating data, making predictions and justifying claims with evidence, and connecting chemistry concepts across the topics covered.

-College Chemistry II (Full Year)
+ANATOMY AND PHYSIOLOGY I (Full Year)